Non-Conforming Mortgage Loans And Bank Statement Loans

 Commercial non-conforming loans are also known as hard money loans and comprise a large portion of all non-conforming loans.

-- They are used to fund industrial and retail projects like RV parks, theatre complexes, gas stations, medical centers and more
+They are used to fund industrial and retail projects like RV parks, theatre complexes, gas stations, medical centers, and more.
+Many commercial, non-conforming loans are bridge loans.

 Residential non-conforming loans are strictly regulated, usually with much higher rates than banks.
 Some states have legal limits against nonconforming loans for residential real estate.